An Online-Learning Approach to Inverse Optimization: Learning Objectives

-The most natural approach for solving this learning problem is to apply Algorithm~\ref{Alg:MWU} to the dual of $ \textrm{OPT2}(p_t) $, \begin{mip} \objective{\min}{\sp{\btrue}{y}}\\ \stconstraint{\tp{A} y}{\geq}{c(p_t)}{}\\ \constraint{y}{\geq}{0,}{} \end{mip} where $y$ are the dual variables for the linear constraints.
+where $y$ are the dual variables for the linear constraints.
 In the dual problem, $ \btrue $ is the unknown objective function ($ \btrue \geq 0 $ without loss of generality), while the constraints to be optimized over in each round are known -- the same setting as before.
-It is important to note though that the learner has to observe the \emph{dual} optimal solutions $ y_t $ and the guarantee will be that the \emph{dual regret} is tending to $0$.
+It is important to note though that the learner has to observe the \emph{dual} optimal solutions~$ y_t $ and the guarantee will be that the \emph{dual regret} tends to $0$.
 In addition, it remains open whether this scheme can directly be extended to also have the primal regret converge to~$0$; we suspect the answer to be in the negative in general.